qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

     F::Output: Send + 'static,
 ```

 - `'static` means it's standalone (self-owned).
 It doesn't borrow temporary things.
 It can borrow global values (global values will always live when program is running).
-It cannot borrow a value that only temporarily exists.

   The spawned future may be kept for a long time.
 It's not determined whether future will only temporarily live within a scope.
 So the future need to be `'static`. [tokio_scoped](https://docs.rs/tokio-scoped/latest/tokio_scoped/struct.Scope.html#method.spawn) allows submitting a future that's not `'static`, but it must be finished within a scope.